jking31cs/pokemon-learning/README.md

 ##Goals
 Our goal is to analysis Pokemon stats and movesets to form the ultimate team, then have it learn how to win using reinforcement learning.

+####TODO
+Set up DB with tables for state packages
+Add in logic, now that state classes are defined.